 Every Barcelona neighborhood has its own distinct charm and suits a different female travel style.

 Eixample is ideal for solo female travelers who are on a budget, but still want to see some of the city’s most iconic architecture.
 Eixample has many of the best hostels for solo travellers in Barcelona.

 El Raval offers solo female travelers on a budget a higher-end experience at a lower price point.
 El Raval is safe for solo travelers in Barcelona (male or female!) and it’s only a few blocks from the famous Las Ramblas.

-Share The Barcelona Neighborhood Guide!
+Share This Barcelona Neighborhood Guide!